 New Spending Plan

 Make a new budget.
 Be prepared to make adjustments from your previous lifestyle.
 When you were part of a married couple, your budget may have had more room for spending.
 You’ll need a new, realistic budget for after the divorce.
-To pare down your spending to fit with your post-divorce income, start by identifying household expenses that can be eliminated or reduced.
+To pare down your spending to fit with your post-divorce finances, start by identifying household expenses that can be eliminated or reduced.

 Boost income.
 Consider ways to increase your income.
 Can you take on more hours at your current job?
 Is working a second job feasible?
 Have you considered starting a sideline business?
 If any added child care expenses would be a problem, think about work you can do from your home.

-Ask for help.You might be eligible for public benefits (food supplements, for example) or tax breaks such as the earned income tax credit (EITC) as a result of your change in financial status.
+Ask for help.You might be eligible for public benefits (food supplements, for example) or tax breaks such as the earned income tax credit (EITC) as a result of your post-divorce financial status.
 Local food banks are not just for the homeless; if you need help with groceries in order to pay the bills, contact your local food bank.

 Live within means.
 Do not live beyond your means using payday loans or credit cards to finance your overspending.
 Eventually, you may get in over your head in debt, find it difficult to make the required payments, and risk losing everything.
-The smart way to obtain the desired extras in life is to save for them.
+The best way to obtain the desired extras in life is to save for them.
 A budget can help you reach your financial goals—but only if you stick to it.